loethen/brain-training-games/data/blog/how-watching-jim-kwik-memory-video-changed-the-way-i-improve-memory.md

   picture: "/authors/team.png"
 ---

 I've always thought my memory was a lost cause.
 Forgetting milk at the grocery store, missing friends' birthdays unless my phone reminds me, letting work details slip through the cracks—I was convinced that's just how I'm wired.
-But then I stumbled across Jim Kwik's video, "The No 1 Secret to Better Memory " (watch it here), and everything shifted.
+But then I stumbled across Jim Kwik's video, "The No 1 Secret to Better Memory " (<a href="https://www.youtube.com/watch?v=5_xCz9DlSiY" rel="nofollow">watch it here</a>), and everything shifted.
 It turns out, improving memory isn't about being born with a gift—it's a skill I can train, and it's way more fun than I ever imagined.

 ## Motivation: Why Do I Want to Improve Memory?